JiriHoffmann/cis357-FinalProject/README.md

 ### App publishing

 Once the registration process is complete, you are ready to start with the app publishing process.
 In order to do so, go to App Store Connect.
-Start with clicking on the `+` , then ***New App*** and fill out the information.
+Start with clicking on the `+`, then ***New App*** and fill out the information.

 <p align="center">
   <img src="https://github.com/JiriHoffmann/cis357-FinalProject/blob/main/images/create_app_ASC.png?raw=true" />
 </p>

-If you don’t have a bundle ID click on the link and register a new App ID.
-Also, notice that ***User Access*** is meant for users within your organisation and not the app users.
+If you don’t have a bundle ID, click on the link, and register a new App ID.
+Also, notice that ***User Access*** is meant for users within your organization and not the app users.
 Once you hit ***Create*** a new app entry will be created.

 ### Version Information